Feasible Policy Iteration for Safe Reinforcement Learning: Experiments

 \subsubsection{Training curves}

+The training curves of average episode cost and average episode return on grid world tasks are shown in Fig. \ref{fig: grid world training curves}.
+The superiority of FPI over the Lagrange method is evident: Q-learning-FPI quickly converges to zero constraint violation and optimal return across all tasks, while Q-learning-Lag exhibits slower convergence and significant oscillations.
+The reason is that FPI immediately eliminates infeasible actions once they are identified by the feasibility function.
+In contrast, the Lagrange method requires iteratively updating the multiplier until the cost Q value overweighs the reward Q value to eliminate infeasible actions.

-The training curves of average episode cost and average episode return, which are the sum of costs and rewards in an episode averaged over multiple episodes, are shown in Fig. \ref{fig: training curves}.
-Results show that FPI-SAC achieves performance comparable to or higher than baselines while having near-zero constraint violations on all tasks, demonstrating not only low but also stable episode cost curves.
-SAC-CBF also performs fairly safe, but this comes at the cost of sacrificing optimality, which is the consequence of the overly restrictive constraint.
-In comparison, the episode cost curves of other algorithms either failed to converge to zero or had severe fluctuation.
-For example, CPO acts highly unsafely on LK and all Safety Gym tasks except CarPush, so does SAC-Lag on two Point robot tasks, and PPO-Lag on LK and Quadrotor.
-These are probably due to the impacts of CPO's infeasibility problem and the Lagrange multiplier method's lack of guarantee on constraint satisfaction.
-Note that although PPO-Lag also performs great on all Safety Gym tasks in terms of safety, its average episode returns on two Point robot tasks are relatively low.
-Note also how the curves of SAC-Lag and PPO-Lag oscillate or even become worse during training, demonstrating the instability of the Lagrange multiplier method.
+The training curves on classic control and robot navigation tasks are shown in Fig. \ref{fig: class and robot training curves}.
+FPI-SAC achieves comparable or higher performance than the baselines while keeping near-zero constraint violations on all tasks.
+SAC-CBF also performs fairly safe, but this comes at the cost of sacrificing optimality.
+In comparison, the episode cost curves of other algorithms either fail to converge to zero or fluctuate severely.
+For example, CPO acts highly unsafely on LK and all robot navigation tasks except CarPush, so does SAC-Lag on two Point robot tasks, and PPO-Lag on LK and Quadrotor.
+These are due to the impacts of CPO's infeasibility problem and the Lagrange multiplier method's lack of monotonicity guarantee.